rbowen/presentations/ceilometer/ceilometer.rst

 * This is when you want to be notified
 * operators are the usual (gt, lt, eq, and so on)
-* --statistic is avg, max, min, or sum
+* --statistic is count, avg, max, min, or sum

 ----